There are so many good books to read regarding LDS issues. Here are some we especially liked:

 "My duty as a member of the Council of the Twelve is to protect what is most unique about the LDS church, namely the authority of priesthood, testimony regarding the restoration of the gospel, and the divine mission of the Savior.
 Everything may be sacrificed in order to maintain the integrity of those essential facts.
 Thus, if Mormon Enigma reveals information that is detrimental to the reputation of Joseph Smith, then it is necessary to try to limit its influence and that of its authors."
 (Linda King Newell, 1992 Sunstone Pacific Northwest Symposium, "The Biography of Emma Hale Smith".)
 The ban was lifted a few years later after quiet and persistent efforts by concerned parties behind the scene.

-MormonThink review: Mormon Enigma is one of the books that was allowed to be read for class assignment at BYU when I attended there.
-It’s not dedicated to polygamy but deals with it quite a bit - mostly from Emma’s perspective.
+MormonThink Review: Mormon Enigma is one of the books that was allowed to be read for class assignment at BYU when I attended there.
+It's not dedicated to polygamy but deals with it quite a bit - mostly from Emma's perspective.
 It's available at Deseret Books.
-Although it if a faithful book, it accurately describes some of the disturbing details of polygamy and mentions the Book of Mormon translation details that most members are unaware of.
+Although it is a faithful book, it accurately describes some of the disturbing details of polygamy and mentions the Book of Mormon translation details that most members are unaware of.
 It's a fairly tame book and probably the best LDS book for members that only want a slight introduction to some of the more colorful aspects of Mormon history.

 The Incomparable Jesus by Grant Palmer.
 Published in 2005 and available at Amazon.

 Summary: Grant Palmer closed his thirty-four-year career teaching for the LDS Church Educational System with the final thirteen years as a chaplain and the LDS Institute director at the Salt Lake County Jail.
 Distilled from his personal and teaching experiences, this tender testament to the incomparable Jesus describes a Savior who walked the halls with him, succoring those in need.